NoahStolk/DevilDaggersSurvivalEditor/README.md

 # DevilDaggersSurvivalEditor ([Download](https://devildaggers.info/api/tools/DevilDaggersSurvivalEditor/file))

 DevilDaggersSurvivalEditor is a tool that lets you create, view, and edit 'survival' files (also known as spawnsets) for the game Devil Daggers.

+## IMPORTANT

+**This version of the program (DDSE 2) is considered legacy and will not receive new features.** Patches may be released until DDSE 2 is fully deprecated and this repository is archived.
+Visit the [DevilDaggersInfo](https://github.com/NoahStolk/DevilDaggersInfo) repository for future updates.

 ## Main features

 - Spawnset editor
 - Arena editor with the ability to change tile heights
 - Arena presets